Easy tofu stir-fry with peanut satay sauce comes together in just 30 minutes and is perfect for a healthy, plant-based weeknight dinner.

 Other Quick and Easy Weeknight Stir-Fries:

-For additional weeknight inspiration, these recipes are sure to satisfy.
+For additional weeknight inspiration, these recipes will certainly satisfy.

 - Sweet-and-Sour Tofu and Brussels Stir-Fry: Packed with quality protein, fiber, and heart-healthy fats, this meatless main is omnivore-approved.